randomstring/WeasleyClock/BuildLog.md

 ## Clock Hands Solution

-My son, Alex, generated the 3D CAD models for the hands with some artisitc input from myself.
+My son, Alex, generated the 3D CAD models for the hands with some artistic input from myself.
 In particular I spent a fair amount of time finding a good font to use.
 After a couple iterations they came out great!
 He put in a little extra time to make his clock hand have some extra flair.